SolidLabResearch/Bashlib/README.md

 #### [Edit](/bashlib/solid#edit)
 The [edit](/bashlib/solid#edit) function is only available on the CLI interface!
 It can be used to fetch a remote resource, edit it locally in your editor, and put the result back on the resource location.

+## Contributors: how to release

+This repo uses [release-it](https://www.npmjs.com/package/release-it) to manage SemVer version numbers, create GitHub releases and publish to npm.

+Run `npm run release` and follow the intructions on the CLI.
+Don't forget to create a [personal access token](https://github.com/settings/tokens) and expose it through the `GITHUB_TOKEN` environment variable, or the github release won't work.
+For more information, visit the `release-it` docs.